 An eye specialist (ophthalmologist) using specialized tests can make diagnosis of disorders affecting the retina of the eye such as Alström syndrome.
 An electroretinogram (ERG) may be used to detect abnormalities in the retina, and an electro-oculogram (EOG) may be used to measure retinal function.
 Sensorineural deafness may be confirmed through a variety of specialized hearing (auditory) tests.

 Individuals with a suspected diagnosis of Alström syndrome should receive a thorough physical examination to detect the potential presence of additional heart, endocrinological, and kidney abnormalities often associated with Alström syndrome.

 There is no specific treatment for individuals with Alström syndrome.
 Treatment is directed toward the specific symptoms that are apparent in each individual.
-Treatment may require the coordinated efforts of a team of specialists.
-Pediatricians, surgeons, cardiologists, specialists who asses and treat hearing problems (audiologists), specialists who asses and treat vision problems (ophthalmologists), specialists who deal with the system of glands that secrete hormones into the bloodstream (endocrinologists), specialists who assess and treat skeletal problems (orthopedists), and other healthcare professionals may need to systematically and comprehensively plan an affect child’s treatment.
+Treatment will require the coordinated efforts of a team of specialists.
+Pediatricians, cardiologists, specialists who asses and treat hearing problems (audiologists), specialists who asses and treat vision problems (ophthalmologists), specialists who deal with the system of glands that secrete hormones into the bloodstream (endocrinologists), specialists who assess and treat skeletal problems (orthopedists), and other healthcare professionals may need to systematically and comprehensively plan an affect child’s treatment.